Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Ribbon and Membrane Operators

 We first consider the ribbon operators that produce the point-like electric excitations.
 These take the same form regardless of the cocycle twist and are equivalent to the operators from Kitaev's quantum double model \cite{Kitaev2003}, except that they are in 3+1d rather than 2+1d.
 An electric ribbon operator applied on a path $t$ has the form

 where $\hat{g}(t)$ is the path element operator for path $t$ and $\alpha_g$ is a coefficient.
 To calculate the path element, we take the product (from left to right) of the labels of the edges along the path, with inverses for edges that are anti-aligned with the path.
-A useful basis for this space of operators is described by the irreps of $G$, with the trivial irrep labelling the identity operator and the operators labelled by non-trivial irreps producing excitations at the two ends of $t$.
-These irreps describe a conserved topological charge carried by the excitations.
-In the case of non-Abelian groups, the irreps must be supplemented by matrix indices, which are not conserved and describe an internal space for the topological charge.
+A useful basis for this space of operators is described by the irreps of $G$, with the trivial irrep labeling the identity operator and the operators labeled by non-trivial irreps producing excitations at the two ends of $t$.
+Such basis operators are given by

+where $R$ is an irrep of $G$, and $D^R(g)$ is the matrix representation of $g$ with matrix indices $a$ and $b$.
+The irreps $R$ describe a conserved topological charge carried by the excitations.
+In the case of non-Abelian groups, the irreps must be supplemented by the matrix indices in order to give a full basis for the space of operators.
+These indices are not conserved and instead describe an internal space for the topological charge.
+We can think of the two indices as corresponding to the internal space for the excitations at the two ends of the ribbon.
 On the other hand, for the Abelian groups that we consider here, the irreps are all one-dimensional and there is no internal space.
-The form of the ribbon operators is the same regardless of the 4-cocycle $\omega$, because the ribbon operators are diagonal in the configuration basis (the basis where each edge is labelled by an element of $G$) and so commute with the cocycle twist on the vertex terms (because the twist factor is similarly diagonal in the configuration basis).
+The form of the ribbon operators is the same regardless of the 4-cocycle $\omega$, because the ribbon operators are diagonal in the configuration basis (the basis where each edge is labeled by an element of $G$) and so commute with the cocycle twist on the vertex terms (because the twist factor is similarly diagonal in the configuration basis).
 This means that the commutation relation between the electric ribbon operators and the vertex transforms is the same regardless of the cocycle twist.